Aliases for TRRAP Gene

 GeneCards Summary for TRRAP Gene

 TRRAP (Transformation/Transcription Domain Associated Protein) is a Protein Coding gene.
-Diseases associated with TRRAP include Lung Large Cell Carcinoma and Splenic Marginal Zone Lymphoma.
-Among its related pathways are Validated targets of C-MYC transcriptional activation and Signaling by Wnt.
-GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and transcription coactivator activity.
+Diseases associated with TRRAP include Developmental Delay With Or Without Dysmorphic Facies And Autism and Deafness, Autosomal Dominant 75.
+Among its related pathways are Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3 and Chromatin organization.
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and transcription coactivator activity.
+An important paralog of this gene is PRKDC.

 UniProtKB/Swiss-Prot Summary for TRRAP Gene